Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 #image {
     width: 100%;
 }
+#imageSmall {
+    width: 40%;
+}
 </style>

 # Overview
 One of the main features of Synapse is to act as a repository for scientific data.
 Access to all data in Synapse is controlled with the use of [Sharing settings](/articles/access_controls).
 The Sharing setting is often the only required control on non-human subjects data whereas human subjects data requires additional controls.
 While Synapse provides physical storage for files (using Amazon's S3), not all data 'in' Synapse is stored on Synapse controlled locations.
-For example, data files can physically reside on a user owned S3 buckets, SFTP servers, or other type of file servers.
+For example, data files can physically reside on a user owned S3 buckets, SFTP servers, or proxy servers.
 Creating a custom storage location allows users ownership and control of their files, especially in cases where there is a large amount of data or cases where there are additional restrictions that need to be set on the data.

 ## Using SFTP